CoolBeansProgramming/DVD-Rentals/README.md

 ## About the project
 Halloween is just over a week away and a DVD rental company would like to have more insights on films they rent to increase sales around the holiday.
 I explore the data and uncover insights using SQL.

+## Insights

+Most horror film have an MPAA rating of PG, PG-13, or R. Among the top five rented films, two are rated R, one PG-13, another PG, and the last is rated G while the top rented film is also rated G. To target younger audiences, we may want to include a few more G rated titles.
+The average rental duration for the top horror films is just under five days and so having a few extra copies of these films in inventory may be helpful.

+Currently, store #1 has 112 titles and store #2 has 136 horror titles and each store has one active staff member.
+It would be beneficial to hire at least another store associate for each location for the holiday.

+Customers can be marketed based on city, starting with cities whose name begins with A, B, or C. Currently, we have no customers in the system who have never rented a DVD from any of the stores.
+The are also no customers who are in the same household.
+This is important as we do not want to send duplicate marketing materials to people in the same household.